maxmen/Tonale/Readme.md

 and everything should work smoothly, **if you are lucky** ;-).
 If not, you'll need to manually install some package, either using `conda install <package name>` or `pip install <package name>`.

 At this point, you should be able to open a Jupyter notebook and use it.
-I like to work with (Visual Studio Code)[https://code.visualstudio.com/], but you may also open the notebooks in your browser by running
+I like to work with [Visual Studio Code](https://code.visualstudio.com/), but you may also open the notebooks in your browser by running

 `jupyter lab <notebook name>`